percona/percona-postgresql-operator/source/TLS.rst

 * Internal - communication between PostgreSQL instances in the cluster
 * External - communication between the client application and the cluster

-The internal certificate is also used as an authorization method.
+The internal certificate is also used as an authorization method for PostgreSQL Replica instances.

 Currently, TLS security needs manual certificates generation.